Group Sum Chromatic Number of Graphs: Final Remarks

 \subsection{Acknowledgments}

-We are grateful to the Leaders, Researchers and Administrative Staff of the Faculty of Mathematics, Natural Sciences and Information Technologies of the University of Primorska for creating the perfect work conditions during our post-doc fellowship and inspiring discussions.
+We are grateful to the leaders, researchers and administrative staff of the Faculty of Mathematics, Natural Sciences and Information Technologies of the University of Primorska for creating the perfect work conditions during our post-doc fellowship and inspiring discussions.
 We are also grateful to Prof. Dalibor Froncek for inspiration.
+Finally, we are indebted to the anonymous referees for their remarks that allowed us to improve this paper.

 \end {document}